By Julian Apse

 Amberley is a place to find country hospitality on your journey through North Canterbury.
 Enjoy fresh air and mountain views – golf and fishing too!

 Wine is the reason to stay a while in Waipara.
-The area is known for superb Pinot Noir and Riesling.
-You’ll also find some wonderful food experiences.
+The area is known for superb pinot noir and riesling, found at the many wineries and cellar doors.
+Find out more about this North Canterbury gem.

 A taste of Cheviot hospitality might be just what you need on the road between Christchurch and Kaikoura.
 This rural town is very welcoming.